-Taken together, Table 7-2 and Table 7-3 provide guidance regarding habitat values to aim for during both fluvial and non-fluvial manipulations.
+Taken together, Table 7-2 and Table 7-3 provide guidance regarding habitat values to target during both fluvial and non-fluvial manipulations.
 Optimal SBKR habitat has low shrub and grass cover, with greater than 60% bare ground, and a large (>80%) sand fraction.
 The habitat manipulation methods described in Chapter 6, particularly the soil manipulation methods, should be able to reliably achieve these values.

 There is an attendant increased risk of take of SBKR associated with fluvial habitat manipulation or with any non-fluvial manipulations with a soil manipulation component.
 Fluvial manipulation is likely to result in take of SBKR if they are present within the area being flooded.
 Research on closely related species indicates that heteromyids will typically not abandon burrows during flood events (Thibault and Brown 2004 & Anderson et al. 2000 in USACE 2012).
-Likewise, SBKR may not abandon their burrows during excavation or soil spreading, which would result in incidental take if they are not trapped out of the area prior to implementation.
+Likewise, SBKR may not abandon their burrows during excavation or soil spreading, which would result in incidental take if they were not trapped out of the area prior to implementation.
+It is therefore recommended that any proposed habitat manipulations include a pre-disturbance trapping effort to capture and relocate any SBKR that may be present within the treatment area.